Quartz/Chartbuilder/README.md

 What's new in Chartbuilder 2.0
 -------------------------
 * The Chart Grid type.
 Use it to create small multiples of bars, lines, dots, or columns.
-* The app has been refactored, making it easier to add new chart types or use third-party rendering libraries, like we are with D4.
+* The app has been rewritten in React.js, making it easier to add new chart types or use third-party rendering libraries, like we are with D4.
+* Chart edits are automatically saved to localStorage, and a chart can be recovered by clicking the "load previous chart" button on loading the page.

 What Chartbuilder is not
 -------------------------